h5bp/Front-end-Developer-Interview-Questions/README.md

 ## JS-Specific Questions

 * Which JavaScript libraries have you used?
+* Have you ever looked at the source code aof the libraries/frameworks you use?
 * How is JavaScript different from Java?
 * What's a hashtable?
 * What are `undefined` and `undeclared` variables?